 Statistics Notebook

-Statistics is the reasoning layer beneath every analysis.
-SQL and Python tell you how to compute a number; statistics tells you what that number means and whether you can trust it.
-This notebook covers the concepts that appear most often in DA work and interviews.
+Statistics is the reasoning layer under every analysis.
+SQL and Python show you how to compute a number.
+Statistics tells you what the number means and whether you can trust it.
+This notebook covers the ideas that show up most often in DA work and interviews.

 All examples use Python with NumPy, Pandas, and SciPy.
 The dataset is the parking system: payment_df with columns amount, parking_type, station_code, payment_method, entry_time.